 Solanum nigrum is used for both culinary and medicinal purposes.
-It is a common herb found in wooded areas, and has many health benefits.
+It is a common herb found in wooded areas and has many health benefits.
 The plant bears white flowers.
-The fruits are green when raw and turn purple black when they ripen.
-Another strain consists of berries that turn red when they ripen.
-The fruits grow in bunches.
-The leaves, stem and fruit are used for various ailments.
+The fruits are green when raw and turn purple-black when they ripen.
+It is believed to have antipyretic, diuretic, anticancer, and hepatoprotective effects.
+Research shows that the leaves were richer in polyphenols than stem and fruit.
+Solanum nigrum leaves contained the highest concentration of gentisic acid, luteolin, apigenin, kaempferol, and m-coumaric acid.
+However, the anthocyanidin existed only in the purple fruits.

 Botanical name – Solanum nigrum